-ADIB have considered the Group CEO and the heads of the revenue generator units / business lines as the Primary MRTs, on the basis that their compensation is risk-aligned given that they have the ability to control and influence certain risks that are materially significant to ADIB.
-The Bank aims to continually assess, in a systematic manner, key positions and associated delegation of authorities for classification as MRTs and shall confirm the outcome of this exercise in an annual assessment at the end of 2022.
+ADIB have designed an MRT Framework which articulates qualifying criteria including revenue generation, significant influence and other qualitative criteria which are aligned to the Bank's Risk Governance Framework.
+MRT compensation is accordingly risk-aligned given that their ability to control and influence certain risks that are materially significant to ADIB.
+The Bank aims to continually assess, in a systematic manner, key positions and associated delegation of authorities for classification as MRTs.

-REM1: Remuneration awarded during 2022
+REM1: Remuneration awarded during 2023